Mass shootings claim lives at gatherings over the July Fourth holiday | Law-Order

 "Chances are likely that it is a result of what occurred here last night," Smith said.

+The block party where the shooting took place has been held around the July Fourth holiday for at least 10 years, said Shreveport City Councilwoman Tabatha Taylor, who represents the neighbourhood.

-Nine people outside enjoying the Independence Day festivities in the nation's capital were shot and wounded early Wednesday, police said.
+Independence Day celebrations in the nation's capital also turned violent when nine people outside enjoying the festivities were shot and wounded early Wednesday, police said.

-Officers responding around 1 a.m. to the mass shooting in a neighbourhood about a 20-minute drive east of the White House found a 9-year-old and a 17-year-old among the victims, Metropolitan Police Department Assistant Chief Leslie Parsons said.
-The victims, who were not publicly identified, were hospitalized with injuries that weren't considered life-threatening, police said.
+Officers who responded about 1 a.m. to the mass shooting in a neighbourhood about a 20-minute drive east of the White House found a 9-year-old and a 17-year-old among the victims, Metropolitan Police Department Assistant Chief Leslie Parsons said.
+The victims, who were not publicly identified, were hospitalised with injuries that weren't considered life-threatening, police said.

 The gunshots were fired from a dark SUV seen driving through the neighbourhood, Parsons said, calling the shooting targeted.
 It was unclear if there was more than one shooter in the vehicle, and no arrests had been made, police said.